rhysdg/vision-at-a-clip/README.md

 - Notice also cosine similrity at `get_similarity_scores` is adusted to handle multiple context - in other words a handful of text embedding can be sent as 'contexts', and send to the function to be evaluated against a single image or a batch of images.

-- hidden states are also available at `onnx_model.hidden_image` and `onnx_model.hidden_text` allowing for analysis, attention plotting and multi-point processing as input to SAM.
+- hidden states are also available at `onnx_model.hidden_image` and `onnx_model.hidden_text` when using `type=siglip` for extraction only - allowing for analysis, attention plotting and multi-point processing as input to SAM.
 Watch this space for more on this.
-The stock implementation below uses the second `pooler` output for each in a cosine similarity scenario.

 - Not also that an `OnnxSAM` class is also available with the same instantiation and automatic model download - further examples are on their way along with SigLIP integration

 ## Example usage (CLIP/SigLIP - SAM incoming) :